 5. Superuser installation is done

 There are multiple rooting processes integrated within the app.
-However, only one process runs at one time on the phone.
-That is why the user is recommended to try running the app several times.
-If the device is not rooted even after multiple tries, then you can try the Kingo Root PC version to root the Android phone.
+However, only one process runs at a time on the phone.
+That is why you are recommended to try running the app several times.
+If the device is not rooted even after multiple tries, you can try the Kingo Root PC version to root your Android phone.

 Moreover, there are other one-click root apps readily available with a higher success rate and better compatibility with Android devices, and those apps are Framaroot and KingRoot.

 The first step is to recognize the Android version of the operating system.
 Once the version is identified, it downloads the relevant exploit files from its server.
-That is why good-quality internet connectivity should be ensured before starting the root process.
-After downloading the exploit, the app starts a new process as a system process, which allows it to inject files in the system partition.
+Good-quality internet connectivity should be ensured before starting the root process.
+After downloading the exploit, the app starts a new process as a system process, which allows it to inject files into the system partition.

 Once the app has run the process successfully as a system process, it goes to the next step of installing superuser (SU) files.
 These files are available on either /system/bin or system/xbin partition.
-Once that is done, you will have the root access and can do the modifications as desired.
+Once that is done, you will have root access and can make the modifications as desired.

-Android is an operating system for smartphones, which is developed by Google on the Linux kernel.
-So, Android has got more or less similar features available in Linux, which is an operating system for desktops and laptops, just like Windows and Apple.
-Linux is an open-source operating system and allows the user to access the kernel, which is called root-access.
+Android is a smartphone operating system that Google develops on the Linux kernel.
+So, Android has more or less similar features to Linux, an operating system for desktops and laptops, just like Windows and Apple.
+Linux is an open-source operating system and allows the user to access the kernel, which is called root access.

-The user can now access the kernel and enjoy the additional features of the Linux operating system after root-access.
+The user can now access the kernel and enjoy the additional features of the Linux operating system after root access.
 The system-level files can be accessed and modified by the user.
-Similar access can also be achieved on Android phone after rooting.
+Similar access can also be achieved on Android phones after rooting.
 By definition, the root is a privileged user of the operating system.
-He can not only just access the system files but has got the following three rights as well:
+He can not only access the system files but has the following three rights as well:

 1. Read